for children ages 7-14

 Additional Information

 Class will be held in various locations outdoors rain or shine.
 Please dress for the weather and use sunscreen, insect repellant, and sun hats as appropriate.
-Each student should bring a full, refillable water bottle for time on the trails during class.
+Each student should bring a full water bottle to take on the trails during class.

 We will meet in the Nature Center in Classroom G (Grapevine) to sign in and depart for various locations each week.
-If you arrive after 10:45 am, please sign in at the Front Desk and ask where to bring your student that day.
+If you arrive after 10:45, please sign in at the front desk and ask where to bring your student that day.

 If your child will be attending monthly Home School classes on the same date as The Art of Nature Journaling, please pick up your child promptly at the end of class and return at 1:00 pm.
 Childcare and supervision will not be provided between the two classes.